mcandeia/dapr-docs/daprdocs/content/en/operations/extending/developing-grpc-components.md

 Rpc succeeded with OK status
 ```

-As the goal here is to create a simple in-memory statestore, let's use a .NET `ConcurrentDictionary` as our persistence layer.
+As the goal here is to create a simple in-memory statestore, let's use a .NET `ConcurrentDictionary` as component persistence layer.
 Go again to the `MemStoreService.cs`

-> Note: It should be static because the framework recreates our StateStore with each request.
+> Note: It should be static because the framework recreates our StateStore for every request.

 ```csharp
 using System.Collections.Concurrent;